Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Self-consistent interactions

 Finally, using the $\beta$-quasiperiodicity of the propagator stated in Eq.~\eqref{QuasiPeriodicProp}, we find that the bubble, $\Pi$, and the $T$-matrix, $T$, are $\beta$-periodic functions.
 Consequently, we introduce their energy representations, $\Pi(\Omega_p)$ and $T(\Omega_p)$, using the Fourier transforms

 where $\Omega_p \equiv 2p \frac{\pi}{\beta}$ are bosonic Matsubara frequencies.
 The appearance of these frequencies is a consequence of $\beta$-periodicity, but also highlights the fact that the bubble and the $T$-matrix are two-fermion functions.
 In other words, they describe (bosonic) two-fermion pair propagation and scattering in the medium.
-In the energy representation, the Bethe-Salpeter equation becomes